 I’d love to hear from you.
 Have you ever lovingly challenged an atheist’s beliefs?
 How did it go?
 Do you have any other tips to add to this list?

-Even Thabiti, who had experience doing so, shares of a time he was scared to death heading into another public debate with a Muslim.
+You’re not alone.
+Even Thabiti, who converted from Islam to Christianity in college, shares of a time he was scared heading into a public debate with a Muslim.
 Here’s the thing: We don’t have to conjure boldness up from deep within us.
 Boldness comes from being filled with the Spirit of God.
 “In the book of Acts,” Thabiti shares, “the activity most frequently associated with the Spirit’s filling is speaking with boldness.”
 Here are just a couple examples:

 “You will receive power when the Holy Spirit has come upon you, and you will be my witnesses in Jerusalem and in all Judea and Samaria, and to the end of the earth” (Acts 1:8).